react18-tools/kosha/README.md

 ## 🚧 Known Limitations

-Kosha is intentionally minimal, and with that comes tradeoffs:
+Kosha is intentionally minimal by design — built to offer just what most React apps need, without bloat.
+That comes with a few tradeoffs:

-- **Selector Comparison via `JSON.stringify`**: Fast and reliable for most use cases, but not suitable for diffing non-serializable objects like `Set`, `Map`, or very large/deep objects.
-Having said that, it works excellently well with moderately large/deep objects
-- **Limited Built-in Plugins**: Middleware architecture is in place, but plugin ecosystem is early.
-You can write your own `devtools`, etc.
+### 🧠 Selector Comparison via `JSON.stringify`

+Kosha uses `JSON.stringify` internally to compare selector outputs for change detection.
+This works extremely well for the majority of cases — even with moderately large or deeply nested selectors.

+However, there are a few caveats:

+- **Avoid non-serializable values** in selectors like `Set`, `Map`, `WeakMap`, or circular objects.
+- **Very large selector outputs** may incur performance costs during diffing.

+> To clarify:
+> ✅ It’s perfectly fine to have a large store or global state.
+> ⚠️ What matters is the **output of your selector**.
+If you’re selecting a large slice like `state => ({ a: state.a, ..., z: state.z })`, it’s more efficient to either:
+>
+> - Access the store directly without a selector (`useKosha()`), or
+> - Extract only the minimal fields you actually need.

+### 🔌 Plugin Ecosystem Still Growing

+Kosha includes full support for custom middleware and already ships with a working [persist middleware](https://github.com/mayank1513/kosha/blob/main/lib/src/middleware/persist.ts).
+However:

+- Built-in plugins like `devtools` are not yet included.
+- A community-driven plugin ecosystem is still in its early stages.

+> That said, the underlying architecture is solid and middleware-ready — you're free to build and compose your own middleware as needed.

 ---